Trail Running the Hardergrat

 Θ Point to Point

-The Hardergrat is not for those afraid of exposure, and should absolutely never be attempted when wet.
+The Hardergrat trail run is not for those afraid of exposure, and should absolutely never be attempted when wet.
 The route is not an official trail, but a trail does stay on the ridge the entire length, with cables in place at the more exposed sections.
-However, the steepest section is unprotected, and a down climb if going west to east.
+However, the steepest section is unprotected and is a down climb if going west to east.

-This is a mandatory good weather summer route and the trail should be free of snow on the north side.
+This is a mandatory stable, good weather summer route and the trail should be free of snow on the north side.
 An early start is required from Interlaken to avoid being on the ridge in the heat of the day.
 There is zero water to be found until the Brienzer Rothorn Station.
 The trail is slow going and parties take up to 10 hours to finish it.
 Do not underestimate this route!
+We call it a trail run because for skilled, strong runners, it is possible to run the bulk of the route.
+But, for most, this is going to be a hike.
+We encourage you to keep moving and have an early start!
+The stats are big, but there is an endpoint.

 Start: 46.69091, 7.86527